Deaconess Billing Services

 If you are unable to pay the balance of your bill either before or at the time of discharge, you may qualify for an extended payment plan.

 If you have questions about this information during your stay, please call the Deaconess Business Office at 812-450-6815.

 Payment Information for All Patients

 The uninsured portion of your hospital bill is due at the time of your discharge, but we realize you may not have the resources to pay the entire amount the day you leave the hospital.
-No finance charge will be accrued if you pay the balance due within 30 days or for 45 days while any insurance claim is pending.
-Accounts of more than $225 that are not paid in full within 60 days may be transferred to a financial institution to arrange monthly payments.
+Payment/payment arrangement is expected when bills are received.

-You may use cash, check, Visa, MasterCard or Discover to pay your hospital bill.
+You may use cash, check, Visa, MasterCard, Discover or American Express to pay your hospital bill.

 Cashiers (8:00am - 4:00pm):

 Toll Free: 800/467-4171 (for area codes 317, 618, 270, 812)